Skip to main content

 Preparation

-In order to make use of Certbot, you will require a Linux VPS and a Domain that you own.
-You need to have access to the DNS Settings of the Domain and you must create an A DNS record poitning at the IP Address of your Linux VPS for each root domain or sub domain you plan to use.
+In order to make use of Certbot, you will require a Linux server and a Domain that you own.
+You need to have access to the DNS Settings of the Domain and you must create an A DNS record poitning at the IP Address of your Linux server for each root domain or sub domain you plan to use.

 Installation